Michael Levine (biologist)

-Michael Levine is an American developmental and cell biologist at Princeton University, where he is the Director of the Lewis-Sigler Institute for Integrative Genomics and a Professor of Molecular Biology.
+Michael Levine is an American developmental and cell biologist at Princeton University, where he is the director of the Lewis-Sigler Institute for Integrative Genomics and a Professor of Molecular Biology.

 Levine previously held appointments at the University of California, Berkeley, the University of California, San Diego, and Columbia University.
-He is notable for co-discovering the Homeobox in 1983 and for discovering the organization of the regulatory regions of developmental genes.
+He is notable for co-discovering the homeobox in 1983 and for discovering the organization of the regulatory regions of developmental genes.

 Biography

-Levine was born in West Hollywood and raised in Los Angeles.
+Levine was born in West Hollywood and raised in Los Angeles in America.
 Levine studied biology as an undergraduate at UC Berkeley, studying biology with Allan Wilson and graduating in 1976.
 He went on to graduate studies at Yale, where he studied with Alan Garen and in 1981 received a Ph.D. in molecular biophysics and biochemistry.

 Levine joined the Princeton faculty in 2015, and had been a professor at UC Berkeley after leaving UCSD in 1996.